vaginessa/dns-wiki/FAQ.md

 <a name="FAQ24"></a>
 ##### (24) How can I disable the firewall temporarily?

-> If you need to disable the firewall temporarily, you can flush all the rules using
+> If you need to disable the firewall temporarily, you can flush all the rules by using

 <code>iptables -F</code>

-Or via script
+Or via an external script:

     echo "Stopping firewall and allowing everything..."
     iptables -F